What's New ?

 This is a guiding principle for making cis-lunar space safe for the deployment of trillions of tonnes of assets, into the distant future.
 Even rocket exhaust is a form of distributed space debris; the molecules will stay in orbit until they hit something (and erode it), or light pressure sufficiently modifies their orbits to re-enter.
 Billions of tonnes of exhaust molecules in orbit will not cause immediate macroscopic damage and penetration, but they will damage surfaces, and the atoms they knock off those surfaces by spallation will add to the problem.
 Gas-phase Kessler syndrome.

 So, a goal is to design missions so that make clever use of orbital dynamics to minimize the need for rocket propulsion, or fire the rockets at very high apogee, with exhaust velocities exceeding escape velocity at that altitude.
 That will put the molecules in solar orbit, a vastly larger volume than cis-lunar space.
-Alternately, use high ISP electric rockets that fire their exhaust far faster than orbital velocities.
-VASIMR engines with argon propellant may be available someday, replacing xenon and otherexpensive and scarce electric propellants.
+Alternately, use high ISP electric rockets that propel their exhaust plumes far faster than orbital velocities.
+VASIMR engines with argon propellant may be available someday, replacing xenon and other expensive and scarce electric propellants.

 Reduced Rotor Velocity